Cold email templates aren’t something you just copy and paste… tweak a few words… and then watch the sales roll in.

 First, let’s get the easy one out of the way.
 Short subject lines get more clicks.
 Simple and easy.

 Like this one, if you’re emailing YouTubers or influencers (substitute “subs” for “followers”):

-Mobile phones display 25-30 characters for email headings in the average email app.
-If you can manage it, try to keep your subject lines at or under that.
+Mobile phones display 25 to 30 characters for email headings in the average email app.
+If you can manage it, try to keep your subject lines at or under that length.

 This isn’t always possible, and it also depends on your target market.
 (Professionals are more likely to read on their computer, but even so, don’t overlook mobile.)
 However, shorter is better.

 Don’t use clickbait subject lines

 Clickbait won’t necessarily increase your open rate, but using it will virtually guarantee your response rate will tank for those that do open.

 One of the worst things you can do is break your promise, and what you’re promising doesn’t start when they first open your email — it starts in your subject line:

 If your subject deceives them in terms of what your email is about just to get them to open your email, they’ll hit the spam button and call it a day.
 Even if they don’t hit the spam button, they certainly won’t respond.

 You’re not trying to get short-term results (a high open rate) but long-term success (actual conversions), so invest in honest communication that builds trust instead of tearing it down, especially when you’re sending cold emails.